A new treatment for COVID-19, developed by Danish researchers, has just passed a test in animals.

 Derived from wound care

 – The idea for the treatment comes from our previous research, where we explored the ability of acid solutions to fight infections in wounds.
-It is the same idea that has now been refined and made into an inhalation treatment that is to fight infections in the respiratory tract, Thomas Bjarnsholt explains.
+It is the same idea that has now been refined and made into an inhalation treatment intended to fight infections in the respiratory tract, Thomas Bjarnsholt explains.

 After the initial attempts to treat wounds, the collaboration with SoftOx Solutions arose, which had a stable acid solution.
 The combination of Thomas Bjarnsholt and colleagues ‘patents and SoftOx’ patents has since been further developed as possible treatments for wound infection.